blackhole077/potionomics_rl_environment/README.md

 Since potion crafting has a definitive end (i.e., you've pressed the 'Craft' potion and are given a result), that means the environment is inherently episodic.
 For an agent whose only actions are to add ingredients to make a potion, that means that we can end the episode when one of the following things occurs:

 - The agent chooses to end the episode (using a reserved action)
-- The agent makes an illegal move (e.g., attempting to insert an item it doesn't have enough of)
 - The cauldron has reached its maximum item count
 - The cauldron has reached its maximum magimin amount